wwiji/wwiji/README.md

-## Hello, I am passionate about Science, but I despise Ú.
+## Hello, I am passionate about Science, but I hate Ú.